PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   the full consumer map for every successful match.
 Differential single- operator removal drops empty type buckets so its type dispatch exactly matches a fresh index.
+- Rank-four channelwise broadcast-constant repair takes an optional matching graph index and otherwise builds exactly one.
+It enumerates only the exact binary-op family, queries producer layout evidence through the index, and routes cloned-constant input changes through the differential setter.
+Its consumer fan-out map is intentionally snapshotted once from that index: clone-versus-in-place decisions therefore retain the former start-of-pass behavior even after earlier candidates update live consumers.
 - The same scope contract covers only the five repeated gate-layout sequences that were audited as contiguous registered runners.
 Four keep the exact mixed-attention, elementwise-gate, Pad, dual-postconv-gate, NDHWC-gate,